 After enabling DHCP snooping, the switch will monitor all the DHCP messages and implement software transmission.
-The DHCP Rate Limit Setting and Config screens in Figure 4-9-42 & Figure 4-9-43 appear.
+The DHCP Rate Limit Setting and Config screens in Figure 4-9-42 and Figure 4-9-43 appear.

 DHCP Rate Limit Setting

 Port State Rate Limit (pps)

 Select Ports ⊙Default ○User-Define Unlimited (1~300 pps)

-Apply
+Арріу

-Object Description
+Object ject Description

-• Port Select port for this drop down list
+Port Select port from this drop-down list

-State Set default or user-define
+Set default or user-define

-Rate Limit (pps) Configure the rate limit for the port policer.
+• Rate Limit (pps) Configure the rate limit for the port policer.
 The default value is "unlimited".
-Valid

-values are in the range 1 to 300.
+values are in the range from 1 to 300.